WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Without further ado, welcome to my Ultimate Sideloading Guide, if you have any issues, requests or ideas please make an issue.

 ## Scarlet/Feather and other sideloaders
-My DNS is compatible with both of these services!
+My DNS is compatible with these services

-Follow Part 1 of my main guide to install the DNS blocker
+Follow Part 1 of my main guide to install the DNS blocker, Part 2 and 3 is only for ESign and how to set it up

 Part 2 and 3 is for ESign itself
 ## Compatibility